german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---
 ### Is it really better?

-* This code does in fact work.
-* We removed lines of code, so it's simpler to read now, right?
+* The code still works, with less lines!
+Thus, it's better...right?
 * Not quite.
 Someone reading this might think, "Hmmm, it looks like it starts printing before it even gets user input.
 I wonder what happens?"
-* In this case, we've created ambiguity by trying to be *too* clever / concise.
+* In this case, we've created ambiguity by trying to be too concise
+* Generally, we should balance the efficiency of the code with its readability

 ---
+### Clarity is King

 As a general rule, prioritize code clarity over efficiency.
 As with any rule, there are exceptions, but it's more important that your code is readable and maintanable in the long run than it is for it to be 10% faster.